refaktor/rye-website/content/meet_rye/basics/if_either.md

 ## If

 Now think of a function similar to **do** function.
-But it takes additional argument and only evaluates the block of code if the first argument is True (1).
+But it takes an additional argument and only evaluates the block of code if the first argument is True (1).

 And so we get **if**, and it's just an ordinary builtin function, just like **do** is.